 To assess source water quality, water samples are typically collected at the wellhead.
 Analytes assessed at the wellhead include VOCs, pesticides, synthetic organic chemicals, inorganics, perfluoroalkyl substances, and bacteriology.
-To assess the efficiency of water treatment systems, samples are collected immediately post-treatment for VOCs and/or inorganic analysis.
-Post-treatment system samples are no longer taken since analysis of the source water shows all VOCs are less than the drinking water standard.
-The carbon treatment units have subsequently been taken out of service.
+To assess the efficiency of water treatment systems, samples are collected immediately post-treatment.
+BNL determined that its supply wells are susceptible to Per- and Polyfluoroalkyl Substances (PFAS).
+In August 2020, NYS established drinking water standards of 10 ng/L (parts per trillion) for PFAS compounds perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
+PFOS has been detected in three wells at concentrations above 10 ng/L. To address this contamination, between 2020 and 2023, BNL placed back into service GAC filtration systems at three wells to remove PFAS before the water is released into the distribution system.
+Post treatment samples are collected for PFAS analyses to ensure treatment is effective.
 To ensure that the potable water is not corrosive to the BNL distribution system, the piping system material is sound, and to ensure proper disinfection, analyses for asbestos, trihalomethanes, haloacetic acids, and inorganic analyses are conducted on water samples collected at the point of consumption.